myselfsaurabh/langchain/README.md

-# LangChain Crash Course
+# Langchain, Prompt, RAG and AGENTS

-Welcome to the LangChain Crash Course repository!
-This repo contains all the code examples you'll need to follow along with the LangChain Master Class for Beginners video.
-By the end of this course, you'll know how to use LangChain to create your own AI agents, build RAG chatbots, and automate tasks with AI.
+Welcome to the LangChain, Prompt Engineering, RAG, and AI Agents repository!
+This repository contains all the code examples needed to follow along with the LangChain Master Class for Beginners video series.
+By the end of this course, you'll be proficient in using LangChain to create AI agents, build RAG-based chatbots, and automate tasks with AI.

 ## Course Outline